 Before you install the SIS filter driver, consider the following:

-You should remove SIS from your volumes before you install Data Deduplication in Windows Server 2012.
+You should remove SIS from your volumes before you install Data Deduplication.

-Do not restore SIS links from a backup to a deduplicated volume in Windows Server 2012.
+Do not restore SIS links from a backup to a deduplicated volume.

-Restoring SIS volumes to Windows Server 2012 is supported if you load the SIS-Limited feature.
+Restoring SIS volumes to Windows Server 2012 R2 or Windows Server 2012 is supported if you load the SIS-Limited feature.

-You have several options when it comes to migrating Windows Storage Server 2008 volumes to Windows Server 2012 to take advantage of the Data Deduplication feature.
+You have several options when it comes to migrating Windows Storage Server 2008 volumes to Windows Server 2012 R2 or Windows Server 2012 to take advantage of the Data Deduplication feature.

 You need to first open the volumes in Windows Storage Server 2008, remove SIS from the volumes, and then uninstall SIS before migrating to Windows Server 2012.